Concordium/concordium.github.io/README.md

 Use `code-block:: jsx` to show JSX content with correct formatting.

-A particular line number may be emphasized with :emphasize-lines:line_number option.
-Multiple lines are comma separated (e.g. :emphasize-lines:10,12).
+A particular line number may be emphasized with `:emphasize-lines:line_number` option.
+Multiple lines are comma-separated and consecutive lines can be written with a dash (e.g. :emphasize-lines:10,12,15-17).

 #### Code inline in text